TechXplorerFR/TechXplorerFR/README.md

 ### Projects

-Most of my projects are open-source, soo you can easily use them! 😁
+Most of my projects are open-source, so you can easily use them! 😁

 ### Skills 🧰